ablakely/bsdpy/README.md

 to support OS X server in order to implement it.

-This is a fork that intends to add compatibility with older PowerPC macs.
+This is a fork that intends to add compatibility with older PowerPC macs (or other Open Firmware devices?)

 ## Changes